Which Celtic Instrument Is Easiest to Learn?

 A fiddle player on stage.

-Similarly, the fiddle, closely related to the classical violin, holds a prominent place in Celtic music.
-If one is well-versed in basic bowing technique and intonation, the transition to playing jigs, reels, and other Celtic fiddle tunes is merely a matter of learning the style's key characteristics.
+In the same way, the fiddle, closely kin to the classical violin, holds a big place in Celtic music.
+If one is skilled in basic bowing acts and pitch, the move to playing jigs, reels, and other Celtic fiddle tunes is merely a matter of learning the style's key marks.

 Here is a list of good quality violins or fiddles suitable for Celtic music and other genres.
 By clicking this link, you'll be directed to different brands on Amazon: https://amzn.to/4eCyRNt